How to Choose and Use A Wheelchair

 What are the different kinds of wheelchairs?

-Your caregiver, physical therapist, or occupational therapist will help you choose the right wheelchair for your needs.
+Your healthcare provider, physical therapist, or occupational therapist will help you choose the right wheelchair for your needs.

 - A manual wheelchair uses your arms and upper body to roll the wheels.
 Some wheelchairs have parts that can be moved, removed, or changed to fit your needs.